 (University of Paderborn)

 Ever since Roe v.
 Wade in 1973, conservative Christians have waged war against reproductive rights in the US.
 A key component of their fight has long been the language of complicity.
 In my paper, I will first analyze the Christian Right’s complicity rhetoric and logic in anti-abortion efforts by drawing on a wide range of examples such as Christian websites, billboard campaigns, and the 2014 Supreme Court Burwell v.
 Hobby Lobby decision.
 The combination of individualism and anti-structuralism at the core of evangelical Protestantism accounts for their understanding of complicity: In most cases, they dichotomously differentiate between good and evil and seek non-complicity by refusing to participate in wrongdoing.
-At times, however, they also strategically rely on more progressive notions of complicity that take human interdependency into account when it serves their argument.
+However, my analysis will also show that they strategically employ structural complicity critique when conducive to their purpose.
+The two, at times, strangely coexist.
+To make sense of that, the paper opens with some introductory remarks about the relationship of left theory, the appropriation thereof by the right, and complicity critiques.

-In a third and final part, I begin to ponder ways of challenging the anti-abortion movement and successfully calling them out on their complicity.
+In a third and final step, I begin to ponder ways of challenging the anti-abortion movement and successfully calling them out on their complicity.
 (How) Can they be convinced that their agenda does great harm?
-How can you reach especially those who consider themselves ‘well-intentioned’?
-I caution that human’s affective attachments to their beliefs render this a particularly difficult endeavor.
+I caution that human’s affective attachments to their beliefs render this a particularly difficult endeavor – but one that must be undertaken nonetheless.